ita-social-projects/GreenCityTA/README.md

 #### Step 3

-- 🔃 Create a new pull request using <a href="https://github.com/ita-social-projects/SOMEREPO/compare/" target="_blank">github.com/ita-social-projects/SOMEREPO</a>.
+- 🔃 Create a new pull request using <a href="https://github.com/ita-social-projects/GreenCityTA/compare/" target="_blank">github.com/ita-social-projects/GreenCityTA</a>.

-### Issue flow

 ---